heolin/agreement/README.md

 - Scott's pi

 ### Extended Formulas
-All implementations are using extended formulas, which allows using multiple raters, multiple categories, and missing data.
+All implementations are using extended formulas, which allows using:
+- multiple raters
+- multiple categories
+- missing data

 ### Based on
 All implementations were based on https://github.com/jmgirard/mReliability/